 Please refer to the equipment & gear list in your Challenge Briefing Pack for a complete list of what you will need to bring with you and what can be rented in-country.

 What type of boots will I need?

 You will need a set of hiking boots, with good ankle support and a deep tread (remember to break these in before you travel).
 We would recommend talking to someone at a local outdoor specialist store if you are unsure.

 How will I keep warm?

-Keeping warm is all about using multiple layers instead of just wearing a large coat.
-You will stay much warmer by having 4-5 layers on since you trap in more air and insulate yourself against the cold.
+Keeping warm is all about using multiple layers instead of just wearing one large coat.
+You will stay much warmer by having 4-5 layers on, since you trap in more air and insulate yourself against the cold.